-The Caretaker tells the story of David James, who was single-handedly responsible for stealing hundreds of priceless, ancient manuscripts form the Chester Beatty Library, in what is to date Ireland’s most significant insider theft from a cultural institution.
+The Caretaker tells the story of David James, who was single-handedly responsible for stealing hundreds of priceless, ancient manuscripts from the Chester Beatty Library, in what is to date Ireland’s most significant insider theft from a cultural institution.

 The Chester Beatty Library housed in the clock tower at Dublin Castle, is famous for its rare and beautiful artefacts from around the world collected by American miner Sir Alfred Chester Beatty.
 David James joined its staff in 1969, while it was still located in Shrewsbury Road.
 He cared for one of the finest collections of Islamic manuscripts in the world for a period of fourteen years before giving into temptation.
 During that period, he was solely responsible for cataloguing the work.
 In 1983, a set of circumstances arose that lead him to steal the first of many ancient manuscripts.
 Over the next six years, he meticulously covered his tracks by such methods as unpicking the binding of an ancient Koran, sliding out a double folio of manuscript before re-stitching the binding.
 He sold the manuscripts on the international art market in London for what would be millions today.

 By 1991, he had been getting away with it for nearly a decade.
 But in July of that year it all came crashing down for David James, as through as series of coincidences, he was found out.